dymmond/lilya/docs/en/docs/settings.md

 1. Created an `AppSettings` inherited from the `Settings` with common cross environment properties.
 2. Created one settings file per environment and inherited from the base `AppSettings`.
 3. Created specific  events `on_startup` and `on_shutdown` for each environment.

+### Recommended environment layout

+For most projects, this structure scales well:

+- `base.py` for shared defaults
+- `development.py` for local defaults
+- `testing.py` for CI and integration runs
+- `production.py` for runtime-safe defaults

+This keeps environment drift visible and reviewable.

 ## Settings Module